OneCent01/obsidian-js/README.md

 	-opts: object, optional parameters for the setting *setting: string, must be 'DENY', 'SAMEORIGIN', or 'ALLOW-FROM'.
 If 'ALLOW-FROM', opts MUST also contain domain, *donain: required when setting frame option to 'ALLOW-FROM'.
-Ignored in all other cases, setting changed to 'SAMEORIGIN' fron 'ALLOW-FROM' if a string is not passed in.
+Ignored in all other cases, setting changed to 'SAMEORIGIN' from 'ALLOW-FROM' if a domain string is not passed in.

 	-> returns a string that's a valid X-Frame-Options header setting